PING IP-Addresses - Online Tool

-Ping your desired IP-Address and get connection statistics with the Online-Tool on this Website.
+Ping a specific IP-Address and get connection statistics with the Online-Tool on this Website.

 PING RESULTS: